wballard/VariableSky/api.markdown

 |error||

-## StringLink
-Strings are a bit special, in that you will often want to edit parts of them, as well as allow users to concurrently edit them to allow collaboration.
-Variable Sky strings can be used as shared workspaces for multiple users to collaborate in real time.

 ## ArrayLink
 Arrays allow you to do partial updates, more efficient then updating the entire array all the time, and more concurrent.
 You can of course `save`